Introducing a Handful of Major League Pickleball Draftees We'll Be Tracking in 2024

 This particular Mo is the 28-year-old former D3 National Champion tennis player Mohanad.
 So far, the lefty has had the best results of the three in professional pickleball.

-I have to admit: I had never seen or heard the name Layne Sleeth before she was drafted in Challenger Level Wednesday night.
+I have to admit: I had never seen or heard the name Layne Sleeth before she was drafted in the Challenger Level Wednesday night.
+She was one of the more surprising pickleball draft picks of the entire evening.

 The Canadian is an extremely high-level college tennis player.
 She played for two years at the University of Florida before transferring to the University of Oklahoma for her final two years.